Piracy: Commerce raiders

-1990s–2020s
+Contemporary piracy

-Seaborne piracy against transport vessels remains a significant issue (with estimated worldwide losses of US$16 billion per year), particularly in the waters between the Red Sea and Indian Ocean, off the Somali coast, and also in the Strait of Malacca and Singapore, which are used by over 50,000 commercial ships a year.
+Seaborne piracy against transport vessels is a significant issue, with estimated worldwide losses of US$16 billion per year in 2004, increased to US$25 billion over the next 20 years.
+Waters between the Red Sea and Indian Ocean, off the Somali coast, and also in the Strait of Malacca and Singapore, which are used by over 50,000 commercial ships a year.
 In the Gulf of Guinea, maritime piracy has also led to pressure on offshore oil and gas production, providing security for offshore installations and supply vessels is often paid for by oil companies rather than the respective governments.
 In the late 2000s, the emergence of piracy off the coast of Somalia spurred a multi-national effort led by the United States to patrol the waters near the Horn of Africa.
 In 2011, Brazil also created an anti-piracy unit on the Amazon River.
 Sir Peter Blake, a New Zealand world champion yachtsman, was killed by pirates on the Amazon river in 2001.

-River piracy happens in Europe, with vessels suffering from pirate attacks on the Serbian and Romanian stretches of the international Danube river, i.e. inside the European Union's territory.
+In the European Union, vessels suffer river piracy, with attacks on the Serbian and Romanian stretches of the Danube river, an international waterway.

 Modern pirates favor small boats and taking advantage of the small number of crew members on modern cargo vessels.
 They also use large vessels to supply the smaller attack/boarding vessels.
 Modern pirates can be successful because a large amount of international commerce occurs via shipping.
 Major shipping routes take cargo ships through narrow bodies of water such as the Gulf of Aden and the Strait of Malacca making them vulnerable to be overtaken and boarded by small motorboats.
 Other active areas include the South China Sea and the Niger Delta.
 As usage increases, many of these ships have to lower cruising speeds to allow for navigation and traffic control, making them prime targets for piracy.

 Also, pirates often operate in regions of poor developing or struggling countries with small or nonexistent navies and large trade routes.
 Pirates sometimes evade capture by sailing into waters controlled by their pursuer's enemies.
 With the end of the Cold War, navies have decreased in size and patrol less frequently, while trade has increased, making organized piracy far easier.
 Modern pirates are sometimes linked with organized-crime syndicates, but often are small individual groups.

 The International Maritime Bureau (IMB) maintains statistics regarding pirate attacks dating back to 1995.
 Their records indicate hostage-taking overwhelmingly dominates the types of violence against seafarers.
 For example, in 2006, there were 239 attacks, 77 crew members were kidnapped and 188 taken hostage but only 15 of the pirate attacks resulted in murder.
 In 2007 the attacks rose by 10 percent to 263 attacks.
 There was a 35 percent increase on reported attacks involving guns.
 Crew members that were injured numbered 64 compared to just 17 in 2006.
 That number does not include instances of hostage taking and kidnapping where the victims were not injured.